computernewb/collab-vm-server-1.2/docs/building.md

 There are also some others, but they are *only* for use by our CI.

-To use vcpkg, add `-DCMAKE_TOOLCHAIN_FILE=$VCPKG/scripts/buildsystems/vcpkg.cmake` to the first CMake invocation (clue: the one with `-B build`).
+To use vcpkg, add `--toolchain $VCPKG/scripts/buildsystems/vcpkg.cmake` to the first CMake invocation (clue: the one with `-B build`).

 For now, you'll get one `collab3-host` executable in the build root.
 This is the one you should run.